mrkshm/rnlaunchpad/README.md

 ### Error Reporting (optional)

-To enable error reporting with Bugsnag, run:
+To enable error reporting with Bugsnag, run `npx bugsnag-expo-cli init`.
-`npx bugsnag-expo-cli init`
 When it asks you if you want code added to App.js, answer No.
 After the setup is complete, set EXPO_PUBLIC_ERROR_REPORTING=true By default, error reporting is set to false and errors are simply logged to the console.

-## Docs and Presentation
+## Goals

-Find better and more detailed documentation on the NativeSupaStarterKit website.
+This project wants to make it easier to get started with a React Native project to experiment with app ideas or build a prototype fast.

 ## Credits